The Great Spiritual Lessons Every Child Should Learn

 7. All humans benefit from time for reflection.

-Just sitting non-judgmentally with big questions or unresolved places in our heart directs the light of conscious to those places.
-That light increases our awareness, which has a healing effect.
+Just sitting non-judgmentally with big questions or the unresolved issues in our heart directs the light of conscious awareness to those challenges, which has a healing effect.
 At the very least, it usually illuminates the next question or the next step toward gently loosening a tight situation.

 If your tradition includes prayer, teach your child to listen as well as to talk while praying.
 And whether you regularly pray or not, all families need walks in the woods or looking up at the moon or even a car ride on a sun-warmed morning to sit quietly together, soaking in the wonder of life.